It’s never been more possible for YOU to become a filmmaker.

 Sometimes, people of passion have dispensable money.
 But, more often, people with money are people who like numbers.
 You need to treat your filmmaking venture like a startup business.

-Develop a clear and reasonable budget – including being ready to talk about points at which you’re willing to flex (e.g. locations or stunts) to save money.
-Your budget needs to include a plan for marketing and distribution in order to convince investors that it will be a profitable project to support.
+Develop a clear and reasonable budget – including being ready to talk about points at which you’re willing to flex (e.g., locations or stunts) to save money.
+Your budget needs to include a plan for marketing and distribution to convince investors that it will be a profitable project to support.

 Assemble Your Production Team